NoobsRule/Freelance-Felons/README.md

 # Freelance-Felons
-A prodject introducing myself to the world of C#.
+A project introducing myself to the world of C#.